 During the dry seasons there very few juicy fruits hence the gorillas feed on tree barks and seeds.
 Gorillas of different ages climb trees in order to feed.
 There many western gorillas that eat on a high percentage of stems, pith, shoots, and gorillas feed on less fruits than the chimpanzees.

-The western gorillas feed on very broad food.
+The western gorillas literally eat broad food.
 These primates feed on over 250 plant species, and usually they feed on arrowroot families, ginger and many more.

-Mountain Gorillas feed in the Virunga volcanoes feed on thistles, nettles and other 38 plant species.
+Mountain Gorillas feast on the Virunga volcanoes thistles, nettles and other 38 plant species.
 Males are estimated to eat 30kg of plants, while the females feed on 19kg.

 Gorillas use strong chewing muscles to enable them to eat large plant materials.
 The teeth are like human teeth, however when they grow up they get pointed canines of adult gorilla males.